 The Animal Park at the Conservators Center was created, first and foremost, to meet the needs of the residents.
 You will see wild animals up close (as little as 5 feet).
 That means we always require guides or docents to ensure the safety of our residents and our guests.
 Also, our tours are fun!
 You will learn a lot from your guide, who has been specially trained to lead this tour so they can tell you great stories and answer all kinds of questions.

-We periodically offer what we call “walkabout events” that allow you to wander our facility and talk to docents stationed throughout the park to ensure safety and answer questions.
-The best way to learn about these events is to subscribe to our e-newsletter or “like” us on Facebook .
+We periodically offer special events and Self-Guided Safaris that allow you to wander our facility and talk to docents stationed throughout the park to ensure safety and answer questions.
+The best way to learn about these events is to follow us on social media, check our website and event calendar, and subscribe to our e-newsletter.

 We offer a variety of ways to learn about and enjoy the unique personalities of our residents.